 In determining the provision for termination expenses payable from the Plan's assets, we have assumed that the Plan sponsors would be solvent on the wind-up date.
 We have also assumed, without analysis, that the Plan's terms as well as applicable legislation and court decisions would permit the relevant expenses to be paid from the Plan.

-Actual fees incurred on an actual Plan wind-up may differ materially from the estimates disclosed in this report.
+Although the termination expense assumption is a best estimate, actual fees incurred on an actual plan wind-up may differ materially from the estimates disclosed in this report.